|

 Let

-Then a choice of that take
+Then a choice of

 to